 Take a page from bestselling self-published author Mark Dawson, who leveraged Facebook advertising to grow his list and sell more books.
 You can do it too!

 Martin Crosbie is an Amazon success story, having sold tens of thousands of copies of his self-published books and entering the ranks of Amazon’s top ten overall bestseller list.
 In his book, How I Sold 30,000 eBooks on Amazon’s Kindle, Crosbie shares the secrets to his success.

 In this book, independent authors Sean Platt, Johnny Truant and David Wright share their “no-luck-required” secrets to selling books.
 They take a business approach to publishing, and believe that when you start to think of your book as a business, you’ll be a self-publishing success in no time.

 Give their Self-Publishing Podcast a listen.

-It’s hard to figure out which self-publishing distribution service one is right for you — and if it’s going to provide the best customer experience.
+It’s hard to figure out which self-publishing distribution service like Amazon self-publishing is right for you — and if it’s going to provide the best customer experience.
 This $9.99 book from the Alliance of Independent Authors reviews and compares all the players in self-publishing, like Kindle, Createspace, Author Solutions, Lulu, IngramSpark, Apple iBooks, and more.
 It’s also available for the Kindle for just $4.99.

 E-junkie is a well-established service for authors who want to sell directly to their audiences on their own platforms.
 It’s easy to get started: Set up your account, upload your product to E-junkie and embed a shopping cart wherever you want to sell your book.
 E-junkie handles the rest.